 Could drip-feeding really iron out the bumps?

-In a falling market, this approach lets you regularly take advantage of any dips and gives your investments more significant potential in the long run.
+In a falling market, this approach could allow you to regularly take advantage of market dips (which are normal to experience throughout your journey), and may give your investments more significant potential to grow in the long run.

 Remember to think long term